zimmerzam/lattice-proteins/README.md

 #protein-lattice#

-This package contains some (a few) routines that can be used for studying HP models of protein on a bidimensional square lattice.
+This package contains some routines that can be used for studying models of protein on a N-dimensional lattice.

-Documentation is missing, but you can take a look at some examples.
+Documentation is missing, but you can learn some information reading the *README.md* files and the example source codes.

+## Installation and setup ##

+No installation is required.